 I have been a runner since April 25.
 2009.
 I had never run before and was trying to lose some weight and find myself.
 I barely survived a two mile loop and came home completely humbled, and yet also inspired and excited.
 Since that very first run I have been hooked.
 I went back out the next day and the next day, and before long I could run that two mile loop.
 Then I ran further.
 Then I ran faster.
 Then I started racing and realized that not only did I like it, but I was kind of good at it!
 I lost over 75lbs and have become a healthier, happier and more confident person.

 I frequently run 80-100 mile weeks, and the marathon is my favorite distance to race.
 I love it!
-I am sponsored by Brooks and love being a part of the Brooks ID Program.
-I am coached by Doug Storey of Bayou City Endurance Consulting.
-He's awesome.
+I am sponsored by Pearl Izumi and Soleus and am super grateful for their support.
+I am also an ambassador for Ogio and Gone For a Run.

 My big picture goal is to qualify for the Olympic Marathon Trials.
 I know it is an ambitious goal and that it won't be an easy journey, but I am dedicated, excited, optimistic, and willing to put the work in and see what happens.

 I am also an RRCA and USATF certified running coach, and love helping other runners reach their goals and find their potential through running.

 I am a runner, and running has given me so much.
 Running has helped me lose and keep off over 75lbs.
 Running has given me a sense of personal satisfaction and accomplishment.
 Running has helped me reduce my stress and increase my patience.
 Running has helped me make taking care of myself a priority and to better balance my life.
 Running helped me find a part of myself... a part that is athletic, strong, tough, brave, determined, and confident...a part of me that I didn't know existed.
 Every day running betters my body, mind and soul.